Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Use AWS CloudHSM to store the keys and perform cryptographic operations.
 Save the encrypted text in Amazon S3.
 - [x] Use an AWS KMS customer-managed key that is backed by a custom key store using AWS CloudHSM.
 - [ ] Use an AWS KMS customer-managed key with the bring your own key (BYOK) feature to import a key stored in AWS CloudHSM.

+### A company has a serverless application that uses AWS Lambda functions and AWS Systems Manager parameters to store configuration data.
+The company moves the Lambda functions inside the VPC and into private subnets.
+The Lambda functions are now producing errors in their attempts to access Systems Manager parameters.
+Which solution will allow the Lambda functions to access Systems Manager parameters inside the VPC?

+- [ ] Configure security groups to allow access to Systems Manager.
+- [x] Create an interface VPC endpoint for Systems Manager.
+- [ ] Use an Internet gateway from inside the VPC.
+- [ ] Create a gateway VPC endpoint for Systems Manager.